microbit-foundation/dev-docs/software/runtime.md

 Firstly, you should get yourself into a situation where you can build the micro:bit runtime DAL.
 You can choose either an online build environment inside your web browser through mbed.org, or an downloadable compiler.
 The [getting started docs] (https://lancaster-university.github.io/microbit-docs/#getting-started) guide you through this process.

+### Asking for features and reporting bugs

-If you would have a feature request, or would like to get involved in the micro:bit runtime development, visit the list of open issues [list of open issues](https://github.com/lancaster-university/microbit-dal/issues) and raise a new issue if it isn't already in there.
-You can also join the microbit-community slack channel if you'd like to discuss the micro:bit runtime and its components.
+If you would have a feature request, or would like to get involved in the micro:bit runtime development, visit the [list of open issues](https://github.com/lancaster-university/microbit-dal/issues) and raise a new issue if it isn't already in there.

-### Reporting Bugs
+You can also join the [microbit developer community on Slack](/community) if you'd like to discuss the micro:bit runtime and its components.

-If you think you've found a bug in the DAL, please report the issue on GitHub: [log a new issue](https://github.com/lancaster-university/microbit-dal/issues/new)
+If you think you've found a bug in the DAL, please [log a new issue in the GitHub DAL repository](https://github.com/lancaster-university/microbit-dal/issues/new)

 ### DAL Source Code